Data Scientists Salary Trends

-Anyone who is interested in pursuing a career in the field of data science, needs to be clear on things first.
-You might be a fresh graduate having successfully acquired a Data Science certification to supplement your current skills, or you might be one of those adventurous spirits who wants to take on a challenge and switch your career into the ever-evolving field of Data science.
-Whatever the case, there are good chances for you to fit right in and be on track to becoming more successful than you were before starting out on this career path.
-The current economy is one that has ever growing opportunities for data scientists, especially in the US.
+Anyone interested in pursuing a career in the field of data science needs to be clear on things first.
+You might be a fresh graduate who successfully acquired a Data Science certification to supplement your current skills.
+Perhaps you're an adventurous spirit who wants to take on a challenge and switch your career into the ever-evolving field of Data Science.
+Whatever the case, there's a good chance that you'll become more successful than you were before starting out on this career path.
+The current economy is one that offers ever-growing opportunities for data scientists, especially in the US.

-Before we get into the data science salary trends, let us talk briefly about what is data science and more importantly what does a data scientist do?
+Before we get into data science salary trends, let's talk briefly about what data science is, and what a data scientist does.

 From Data you derive information, and from information you derive knowledge.
 And as the old saying goes, knowledge is power.